ded-ared/shopify/sticky-widget-setup.md

 Here is how to enable and customize the widget:

-1. On the left side menu go to the **Apps** section.
+1. Navigate to the **Apps** section in the left side menu.
-2. In the list of installed apps find and click **Smart Search & Instant Search → Instant Search Widget**.
+2. Find and click **Smart Search & Instant Search → Instant Search Widget** in the list of installed apps.
 3. Enable **Instant Search Widget** if it’s off.

     ![instant-search-enable](https://github.com/ded-ared/shopify/blob/main/images/instant-search-widget.png "instant-search-widget")
-4. Optionally check the box **Optimize for phones and tablets**.
+4. Optionally tick the box **Optimize for phones and tablets**.
 5. Go to the **Sticky Widget** tab.
 6. Choose how **Sticky Widget** should appear on the page: